Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why pricing visibility should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why pricing visibility should be judged with fair criteria", the reader may be in a weekly review where the useful signal is habit context, not a verdict, and the job is to keep the habit small enough to repeat tomorrow.
-This article gives context for "Why pricing visibility should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: pricing visibility" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: pricing visibility", the reader may be in a weekly review where the useful signal is habit context, not a verdict, and the job is to keep the habit small enough to repeat tomorrow.
+This article gives context for "Fair criteria: pricing visibility", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway